dan-fritchman/Thesis/content.md

 This story played out both in the history of `BAG`, and of `gdspy` (renamed `gdstk` to commemorate the change).
 Layout21 incorporated this lesson upfront.

 Layout21's approach differs from comparable libraries in a few material respects.

-First, Layout21's in-memory data model is...

-- FIXME!
-- independent of any serialization, binary, or other file format.
-Its data model contents strongly resemble those of GDSII and `vlsir.layout`.
-Important differences appear at the margins.
-Part

-Second, layout21 treats _layout abstracts_ as first class concepts.
+Perhaps most significantly, layout21 treats _layout abstracts_ as first class concepts.
 Abstracts serve an analogous role to layout _implementations_ that _header definitions_ serve to implementations, in programming languages which explicitly separate the two (e.g. C, C++).
 A programming function abstract (header) generally specifies:

 - (a) An identifier by which to get a handle to the function, generally a name;
 - (b) Specifications for the functions arguments.
 This may include ordering, naming, and/ or type constraints depending on the language.